coryburt/coryburt.github.io/_posts/2018-03-16-More-Python-Pitfalls.md

 ## Is This A "Ginned-up" Example?

-You might look at this and wonder what good this code is in any reasonable use-case.&nbsp; I would remind you that, when considering escoteric programming code and exploring its behavior, such practical considerations are snobbishly derided as being "beside the point," (but
+You might look at this and wonder what good this code is in any reasonable use-case.&nbsp; I would remind you that, when considering esoteric programming code and exploring its behavior, such practical considerations would be snobbishly derided as being "beside the point," (but
 I digress...).&nbsp; In truth, you might be thinking of such code as an "accumulator" of things &ndash; in this case, bars.&nbsp;

 To that end, a thoroughly modern programmer might start thinking of objects with getters and setters.&nbsp; I forgive you for your eagerness to plunge